runtimeverification/javamop/docs/Usage.md

 directory. ```<path-to-aj-file>``` and ```<path-to-java-file>``` refer to the path to the generated instrumentation file and the path to the target program (i.e the program to be weaved) respectively.
-Given this command, ajc will instrument and compile the original java file and store the generated .class file(s) in ```<target directory>```.
+Given this command, ajc will instrument and compile the original Java file and store the generated .class file(s) in ```<target directory>```.
 If there is no error reported, you can directly run the weaved code in the ```<target directory>```.